 Measures

-Drivers’ driving performance (Roenker et al. 2003)will be measured by individual driving score in a given day as the dependent variable.
-And when calculating a driving score, we will take the abnormal operation including the strong acceleration, strong deacceleration and d and so onxxxx into account.
-App usage (Taylor and Levin 2014)a driver’s app usage , it measured by the individual check-in status in the app on a given day.
+Drivers’ driving performance is defined as the outcome of driving and a major method for assessing driving behavior (Roenker et al. 2003) and will measured by individual driving score given by the app.
+The score is calculated based on driver’s daily driving behavior including Speed, acceleration, deacceleration, sharp turn, fatigued driving and so on.
+App usage is defined as whether a driver has used the app (Taylor and Levin 2014) and measured by the individual check-in status in the app on a given day.
 Another contributing factor, desire (high/low), will be measured by the degree of desire to improve individual driving performance and be collected on their first log-in.
 In addition, driving habit will be seen as a moderating variable measured by individual driving experience.
-Control variables are considered to ensure the model robustness, including times of fatigued driving, average daily driving speed, mileage, and demographic variables of drivers.
+Control variables are considered to ensure the model robustness, including weather and demographic information of drivers.

 Preliminary Contributions